 There are three starting points to reach the top but classic ascension of Mont Ventoux starts from Bédoin.
 This is 22.7km long and averages 7.1%.
 On paper alone this is a challenge but as the profile shows, a gentle start means double-digit gradients await.
 The summit stands at 1,909-1,912 metres depending on which sign you read.

-The D974 heads east out town and begins to rise but it is gradual.
+The D974 heads east out town and slowly begins to rise.
 The first part of the climb is more an approach to the mountain.
-But it gains in altitude, passing peach orchards and vineyards.
+But it gains in altitude as you pass the peach orchards and vineyards.
 After 8km it is at the village of Saint Estève that the tone shifts.
-A hairpin bend and the road climbs at a steep 9-10% through oak and pine woodland.
+A hairpin bend and from here on the road climbs at a steep 9-10% through oak and pine woodland.
 The slope is irregular, consistently steep to constantly load the pedals but just enough variation to toy with momentum.
-It lasts for 10km until Chalet Reynard where the road briefly takes on an Alpine look with the ski stop and car park and the rider should follow the road round to the left.
+It lasts for 10km until Chalet Reynard where the road briefly takes on an Alpine look with the ski lift and car park and the rider should follow the road round to the left.
 Then begins the most famous part as the vegetation gives way to calcified white rock, only broken by the strip of black tarmac that twists up towards the teasing summit for six kilometres.

 The mountain eludes photography.
 Shot from afar Mont Ventoux appears tame, a mere ridge; get close and you can’t get the perspective needed to see the enormity of the mountain.
 Only shots taken by flight seem to capture the scale.
 Here’s one courtesy of Allen Foster, aka @NoMapNoCompass:

 This all changes in the tiny village of Saint Estève, patron saint of low gearing.
 The road enters the shade of the forest and on a warm day the air has a pine scent.
-From here onwards the road becomes a test.
+From here on the road becomes a test.
 For the unprepared the 10% slopes become a series of leg-presses: 50 reps a minute for the next hour.
 For those in better condition or just equipped with low gearing it becomes a winch-like effort.
 Any race quickly blows apart, the peloton loses its military unity and quickly resembles a troop of sheep scattered on the slopes.
 There’s very little benefit from drafting other riders, this soon turns into a private contest between power and weight.
-If your comfortable you’ll catch glimpses of the summit through the woodland, a monster hiding behind the trees.
+If you’re comfortable enough to be able to look around you’ll catch glimpses of the summit through the woodland, a monster lurking behind the trees.
 Unlike many climbs this one has almost no hairpin bends.

-Chalet Reynard offers a fountain for those without a following car and a flat respite.
+Chalet Reynard offers a flat respite, and a fountain for those without a following car.
 Then it’s on to the exposed section.
 The experience will depend on the day.
-With luck you will have deep blue skies and mild weather and a chance to profit from the stunning views below you, especially when summer brings violet fields of lavender.
+With luck you will have deep blue skies, mild weather and a chance to profit from the stunning views below you, especially when summer brings violet fields of lavender.
 But it’s often windy and the higher you go the worse the crosswinds.
-The wind is measured at over 90km/h for two thirds of the year and you can find yourself leaning at an angle to counter the wind, especially for the last few hundred metres which are steep.
+The wind is measured at over 90km/h for two thirds of the year and you can find yourself leaning at an angle to counter the wind, especially for the last few hundred metres which are steep and where it feels you’ve entered the jetstream.
 When viewed from afar the white rock looks as pure as snow but when riding close you’ll see vegetation clinging on.

 The final ramps are steep and after the hairpin bend the road flattens in front of the observatory building.
 The view from the top is impressive, not 360°, but enough.
 Riders now have a dilemma, to descent back to Bédoin or to go behind the summit and descend to Malaucène.